newtonmunene99/mpesa-api/README.md

 An NPM Module built with NodeJs to help you with M-Pesa Daraja API calls.

+Please note that this module is intended for use in a node environment on the backend and will raise a few issues if used on the client side/browser environment.
+This is mainly due to the file system.

 **Looking for contributors who can help write tests.**